-Credit risk
+Credit Risk

 Credit risk is the risk of loss associated with counterparty's inability to fulfill its payment obligations.
 The financial instruments that represent a potential concentration of credit risk consist primarily of cash, digital currencies, deposits and receivables.
 The Company limits its exposure to credit loss by placing its deposits with Tier-1 Canadian financial institutions.
-All the receivables are current and relate to Goods and Services Taxes.
+The accrued receivables are current and relates to credits and coupons that were sold.
 The carrying amount of financial assets represents the maximum credit exposure.